 Investors purchasing Common Stock in this offering will pay a price per share that substantially exceeds the as adjusted book value per share of our tangible assets after subtracting our liabilities.
-After giving effect to the sale of 15,000,000 shares of our Common Stock in this offering at an assumed public offering price of \$4.00 per share, which is the last reported sale price of our Common Stock on the Nasdaq Global Market on October 20, 2023, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, investors purchasing our Common Stock in this offering will incur immediate dilution of \$2.72 per share in net tangible book value of the Common Stock.
+As a result, investors purchasing Common Stock in this offering will incur immediate dilution of \$\ \text{per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Furthermore, if the underwriters exercise their over-allotment option, or outstanding options or warrants are exercised, you could experience further dilution.
 For more information on the dilution you may suffer as a result of investing in this offering, see the section of this prospectus entitled "Dilution."
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.